ServiceWeaver/workshops/04/README.md

 In this part, you will implement an HTTP server as a frontend to your application.
 Review [the documentation on listeners][listeners].
 First, update your struct that implements the `Main` component to include a `weaver.Listener` called `"emojis"`.
-We recommend you print out the listener in your `Main` method to show the address the listener is listening on.
+We recommend you print out the listener to show the address the listener is listening on.

 <details>
 <summary>Solution.</summary>